SolitworkAS/sw-afc-public-infra/README.md

     Confirm with "yes" when prompted.

-8. After the deployment completes, you can access the deployed resources.
+6. After the deployment completes, you can access the deployed resources.

+## 1.4 Updating

+Follow these steps to deploy updates:

+1. Open the terminal and navigate to the `sw-afc-public-infra` folder.
+2. Pull updates from the infrastructure repository

+    ```bash
+    git pull
+    ```
+3. Upgrade Terraform providers:
+    ```bash
+    terraform init --upgrade
+    ```
+4. Run the following command to deploy:

+    ```bash
+    terraform apply
+    ```

+    Confirm with "yes" when prompted.

+5. After the deployment completes, the application is updated.